 Quality uniforms don’t come cheap, and if you need to rapidly expand your labor force or replace a large number of worn gear all at once, it may be hard to cover the cost from your ordinary revenues.
 Working capital allows you to pay for new uniforms whenever you need them, ensuring your employees have the gear necessary to stay safe at all times.

-From scaffolding to harnesses to precise measurement tools, quality equipment is critical to the wellbeing of your employees.
+From scaffolding to harnesses to precise measurement tools, quality construction equipment is critical to the well being of your employees.
 For maximal safety, it is essential not just to buy and use this equipment, but to replace it with more advanced equipment at every opportunity.
 These investments are almost always highly expensive, and only pay for themselves over long periods of time.
 Working capital will let you cover such costs now, achieving immediate improvements in employee safety.